temple/simple-vue-project/README.md

     npm install babel-loader
     ```
 1. **babel preset-env**
   This package can be summarized as "a babel preset for each environment".
 In other words this mean that this package allows to use the latest javascript without needing to manage syntax transforms needed by _target environment_. _Target environments_ are just browsers and user-agents; so this package is capable to choose in an automated manner which syntax must be transpiled depending on the [scope of targets](https://github.com/browserslist/browserslist) set up.
+Installation goes as follows
+    ```
+    npm install @babel/preset-env
+    ```
+1. **babel-loader**
+  `vue-loader` is a [loader](https://webpack.js.org/loaders/) for `webpack` what uses `@vue/component-compiler-utils` under the hood.
+We can assume `vue-loader` as a _loader_ what loads _Vue's SFC_ code and compiles it to Vanilla Javascript.
+Installation goes as follows:
+    ```
+    npm install vue-loader
+    ```
 ### Development from scratch
 #### System and Global Requirements
 These requirements, described above, have to be installed before starting this project.
 So, once `git` and `nodejs` are installed, and their binaries are added to `PATH` we can proceed with Global requirements using a terminal, with: